 17.3.
 2. While the use of fantasy is appropriate for younger as well as older children it should not make it difficult for them to distinguish between reality and fantasy.

 17.6.
-Children and young people should not be portrayed in unsafe situations or engaging in actions harmful to themselves or others, or be encouraged to engage in potentially hazardous activities or behaviour.
-Especially, but not exhaustive:
+Children and teens should not be portrayed in unsafe situations or engaging in actions harmful to themselves or others, or be encouraged to engage in potentially hazardous activities or behavior.

 17.6.1.
 Safety criteria should apply to all commercial communications featuring children;

 17.6.2.
 Children can be portrayed in dangerous situations only in case the purpose of the commercial communication is to promote safety rules;

 17.6.3.
 Medicines, disinfection liquids, cleaning materials, acids, washing powders and any products hazardous for health should not been shown as accessible for children without parental supervision and no children using such materials should be shown in commercial communication;

 17.6.4.
 Commercial communication should not encourage children to position themselves in dangerous for them places and situations, as well as to enter into communication with people who could endanger their safety;

 17.6.5.
 Commercial communication should not feature children on car roads without supervision from adults, except when it is clearly communicated that they are mature enough as to be responsible for their own safety;